Fear of the City

 How Politicians Are Responding to Naschenweng’s “Fear” Remarks

 Schlager star Melissa Naschenweng feels “fear in her own country” especially in cities—like Vienna.
-But what do politicians have to say about it?
+But what do politicians have to say about this?

 “I’m just scared.
 I don’t feel safe alone at night,” says pop star Melissa Naschenweng, when asked about the cities of Vienna, Linz, and Graz, on the “Krone” podcast “Message, Macht, Medien.”